Harlinn/Harlinn.Windows/3rdParty/Harlinn.c-ares/Readme/SECURITY.md

 - If the report is rejected, the team writes to the reporter to explain why.

-- If the report is accepted, the team writes to the reporter to let him/her know it is accepted and that they are working on a fix.
+- If the report is accepted, the team writes to the reporter to let them know it is accepted and that they are working on a fix.

 - The security team discusses the problem, works out a fix, considers the